 - Who does Hyperloop affect?
 Everyone.
 Hyperloop routes have been proposed across the globe.

 - Who are Hyperloop's competitors?
-Hyperloop One and Hyperloop Transportation Technologies are the major organizations working to build Hyperloop systems.
+Virgin Hyperloop One and Hyperloop Transportation Technologies are the major organizations working to build Hyperloop systems, while The Boring Company is trying to reduce the cost of building Hyperloop tunnels.

 - When is the Hyperloop happening?
 Hyperloop One plans to have three Hyperloop systems in service by 2021, but no working systems have been created to date.